Affine Deligne-Lusztig varieties via the double Bruhat graph I: Semi-infinite orbits: Double Bruhat graph

 with equality holding if and only if there is an edge $u_i\rightarrow u_{i+1}$ in the quantum Bruhat graph of weight $m_i\alpha_i^\vee$.

 Iterating this over all edges of the path $p$, we get the desired inequality.

 If equality holds, we get a path in the quantum Bruhat graph

 of length $e$ and weight $\omega$.
 Moreover, $p'$ is increasing with respect to our reflection order.
 By \cite[Theorem~6.4]{Brenti1998}, $p'$ must be a shortest path, so $e = d(u\Rightarrow v)$ and $\omega = \wt(u\Rightarrow v)$. \item In view of the proof of (b), we have to see that there exists a unique shortest path in the quantum Bruhat graph which is increasing for $\prec$.
-This statement is found again in \cite[Theorem~6.4]{Brenti1998}.\qedhere \end{enumerate} \end{proof}
+This statement is found again in \cite[Theorem~6.4]{Brenti1998}.\qedhere \end{enumerate} \end{proof} As an application of our findings so far, we are able to prove the following identity. \begin{proposition} Let $x\in\widetilde W$ and $u\in W$.
+Then